-In this article, we talk about unleaded gas and regular gas, giving definitions for both.
-We also examine the differences between regular fuel and other options at the pump.
-At the end of the guide, we outline how to choose the right fuel for your vehicle.
+In this article, I talk about unleaded gas and regular gas, giving definitions for both.
+I also examine the differences between regular fuel and other options at the pump.
+At the end of the guide, I outline how to choose the right fuel for your vehicle.

 Is Unleaded Gas the Same as Regular?

-However, there are various octane levels of unleaded gas, making some varieties considered a premium option instead.
+However, there are various octane levels of unleaded gas, and so some varieties are considered better quality than others.
 That’s why it’s important to know the differences.

 What is Unleaded Gas?

 Unleaded gas contains no lead.
 This formulation was released in the 1970s as an alternative to the previously-offered leaded gasoline.
 Unleaded fuel is better for the environment and health of motorists than leaded gasoline is.
 However, it’s also more expensive to manufacture.

 Originally, lead was used because it increased the octane level of the fuel.
 With this higher octane level, there were fewer instances of pinging or knocking as combustion occurred.
 Governments decided that leaded gasoline could no longer be used because neurological issues were cropping up in people – especially children – as a result of the fuel.
 It was also increasing the amount of pollution in the air.

 There are some older models on the road that still require leaded fuel.
 You can also find it used in some race cars for added performance.
 However, it’s been almost entirely replaced in the United States